nguyen8amk1/My_Own_Philosophy_of_Everything/notes/books/Concepts_Techniques_Models_of_Computer_Programming.md

         -> the PREVIOUS CALCULATION that used it are NOT CHANGED

     + 2 CONCEPTS:
-        + identifier:
+        + IDENTIFIER:
-            -> the NAME of a variable (Start with capital letter followed by any number of letters of digit)
+            -> the NAME of a VARIABLE (Start with capital letter followed by any number of letters of digit)
             -> what the PROGRAMMER USES

-        + store variable:
+        + STORE VARIABLE:
             -> part of SYSTEM'S MEMORY, store variable value -> what the SYSTEM USES to calculate with